FY 2018

 Implementation Report

-The 16th High School-University Collaborative Education Forum Report Collection 【Click here for details】
+The 16th Forum on Collaborative High School-University Education Report [Click here for details]

-Continuing from last year, the main theme of the event was "Thinking Together about the Skills We Should Develop Now: The Role of High Schools and Universities," and this year's event was held under the sub-theme of "The Next High School Course of Study and the Essence of High School-University Connections."
-Approximately 300 people participated, far exceeding the initial number of applicants, and the first part was held at two venues: the main venue and the video and audio distribution venue.
+Continuing from last year, the main theme of the event was “Thinking together about the skills that should be developed now: The role of high schools and universities,” and this year’s event was “The Next Course of Study for High Schools and the Essence of the High School-University Connection.”
+Approximately 300 people participated, far exceeding the initial number of applicants, and the first part of the event was held at two venues, the main venue and the video and audio distribution venue.

 Photo 01